Reading time: 5 min.

 Table of Contents

-Vitamin A toxicity
+What is Vitamin A toxicity?

 Although Vitamin A is a vital part of a healthy and balanced diet, like anything, it should be consumed in moderation.
 Just because it’s a vitamin doesn’t mean that too much of it won’t do you any harm.
 It is possible to overdose on Vitamin A and the results can be very serious.

 Vitamin A is not a toxin in itself — but that it can behave as such if taken in excessive doses.
-When this occurs, the medical community calls it Hypervitaminosis A
+When this occurs, the medical community calls it Hypervitaminosis A.

-Doesn’t Vitamin A stimulate hair growth?
+What effect does Vitamin A have on healthy hair growth?

 Vitamin A is essential for healthy hair.
 It repairs it and helps to keep the scalp moist.
 Many hair loss treatments contain Vitamin A as it is thought to stimulate hair growth.

 Vitamin A is a fat-soluble vitamin, which means its stores can build up in the liver where it is stored.
-While vitamin A is vital for your overall health, over time, excessive intake can actually cause vitamin A toxicity.
+While vitamin A is vital for your overall health, over time, excessive vitamin intake can cause vitamin A toxicity.
 This may lead to vertigo, headaches, and nausea, as well as skin peeling and weight loss [3].

-How much is too much?
+How much is too much Vitamin A?

 For an adult over 19 years of age, 4300 International Units (IU) of Vitamin A per day is considered sufficient for the proper functioning of the organism.
-These are normally ensured by a balanced diet, with little need for supplementation in a healthy person.
+These are normally ensured by a balanced and healthy diet, with little need for supplementation in a healthy person.

-If you are planning on taking any Vitamin A supplements, it is advised that you speak to your doctor first.
+If you are planning on taking any Vitamin A dietary supplements, it is advised that you speak to your doctor first.
 It is relatively difficult to overdose on Vitamin A purely by eating the foods in which it is found.

 Vitamin A can be ingested (via diet or supplements) in two forms.
-Retinol is naturally found in liver and dairy, while beta-carotene is naturally found in vegetables such as carrots.
+Retinol is naturally found in the liver and dairy, while beta-carotene is naturally found in vegetables such as carrots.

 However, as the same study cited above points out, Vitamin A toxicity does not occur from the ingestion of beta-carotene, regardless of the dosage.
 It is only reported when overdosing on retinol.
 This can only happen through supplementation, as the doses normally ingested through diet – even in large portions, are far too small to do real harm.